B0-B/noledger.io/docs/paper.md

 ## V) Clients

 ### V.1) Route Obfuscation
-Every active participant (client) needs to download each ledger entry in its encrypted form and try to decrypt exclusively on the client side.
-This maximizes the relational entropy between clients.
+Every active participant (client) needs to request each ledger entry in its encrypted form and try to decrypt exclusively on the client side.
+This maximizes the relational entropy between clients and prevents any feedback on the decryption success.

+### V.2) Ledger Reading
+Entries are requested by the client by sending the last observed ledger id to the central node.
+The returned package will contain all entries between the last id observed by the client and the last id received by the ledger.
+The last observed id is updated by the highest id in the returned set.

+### V.3) Entry Decryption
+Every entry contained in the node response is tried to be decrypted with the requester's private key.
+The success is determined from decrypting the header and comparing to the check string to upon which all clients or a subset of them have agreed to.
+On inequality the entry is discarded while on success the rest of the entry is decrypted in order
+1. Decrypt the provided AES key using the private key
+2. Use the decrypted AES key to further decrypt the sender's address
+3. Use the AES key to decrypt the cypher with the message yield